 Subject to the solvency test contained in the Companies (Guernsey) Law, 2008 being satisfied, ordinary shareholders are entitled to all dividends declared by the Company and to all of the Company's assets after repayment of its borrowings and ordinary creditors.
-The Trustee of the Company's Employee Benefit Trust has waived its right to receive dividends on the 1,642,440 shares it holds but continues to hold the right to vote.
+The Trustee of the Company's Employee Benefit Trust has waived its right to receive dividends on the 2,942,959 shares it holds but continues to hold the right to vote.
 Ordinary shareholders have the right to vote at meetings of the Company.
 All ordinary shares carry equal voting rights.

-The Directors have authority to buy back up to 14.99% of the Company's ordinary shares in issue, subject to the annual renewal of the authority from shareholders.
-Any buy-back of ordinary shares will be made subject to Guernsey law, and the making and timing of any buy-backs will be at the absolute discretion of the Board.
+The Directors have authority to buy back up to 14.99% of the Company's ordinary shares in issue, being 82,086,078 shares, subject to the annual renewal of the authority from shareholders.
+Any buyback of ordinary shares will be made subject to Guernsey law, and the making and timing of any buybacks will be at the absolute discretion of the Board.
+Between 30 January 2025 and 31 March 2025 the Company bought back and cancelled 11,205,596 ordinary shares at a cost of £7.5 million (2024: £nil).
+The value of the shares cancelled of £7.5 million is deducted from Retained Earnings.
+The remaining authority following this repurchase has now reduced to 70,880,482 ordinary shares.